apiko-dev/amazon-ivs-react-native-broadcast/docs/api-documentation.md

 | :----------------------------------------------------------------------------------: | :------: | :----------: |
 | `onBroadcastAudioStats(audioStats: `[`IAudioStats`](./types.md#iaudiostats)`): void` |    No    | iOS, Android |

+⚠️ _Expect this callback to be triggered quite frequently._

 #### `onBroadcastStateChanged`

 Indicates that the broadcast state changed.